 Copper - Due to the large potential set-up by contact between galvanized steel and copper or copper-containing alloys, ideally they should not be used together.
 Otherwise electrical isolation is strongly advised even in an atmospheric environment.
-Where possible design should also avoid run-off of water from copper onto galvanized articles as small amounts of copper dissolved in the water may be deposited leading to bimetallic corrosion.
+Where possible design should also avoid run-off of water from copper and copper containing alloys onto galvanized articles, as small amounts of copper dissolved in the water may be deposited leading to bimetallic corrosion.